uthappa123/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-text-to-speech.md

 ## Architecture Considerations

 For [Azure Speech](https://docs.microsoft.com/azure/cognitive-services/speech-service/text-to-speech), max number of transactions per second per Speech service resource is 200 transactions per second (TPS) for S0 (standard pricing tier) users.
 You can submit a request to increase this amount.
 For details, see [Text-to-speech quotas and limits per resource](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-services-quotas-and-limits#text-to-speech-quotas-and-limits-per-resource).
-You can also use the [Long Audio API](https://docs.microsoft.com/azure/cognitive-services/speech-service/long-audio-api) to asynchronously synthesize text-to-speech files longer than 10 minutes (for example, audio books or lectures).
+You can also use the [Long Audio API](https://docs.microsoft.com/azure/cognitive-services/speech-service/long-audio-api) to asynchronously synthesize text-to-speech files longer than 10 minutes.

 When enabling this functionality in your game, keep in mind the following benefits: